Jessime/Jessime.github.io/_posts/2019-12-15-writing_cohesively.md

 ---
-title: "A Method for Writing Persuasively"
+title: "A Method for Writing Cohesively"
 last_modified_at: 2019-12-15
 categories:
   - Blog